Skip to Content

 What if I told you that it is much more than that?

-Placing God at the center of your Christian marriage or having a three-cord strand marriage is so much more than attending church, praying and doing devotions.
+A couple placing God at the center of their marriage or having a three-cord strand marriage is so much more than attending church, praying, and doing devotions.

 Don’t misunderstand me here.
 Those things are all important, but it goes much deeper than that.

-Having a Jesus centered marriage is conducting yourself in a way, through marriage, that is pleasing to God.
+Having a Jesus-centered marriage is conducting yourself in a way, through marriage, that is pleasing to God.
+A marriage God’s way.
 It is following His commandments and teachings in the Bible in all you do as it relates to your marriage.
+It is true love for the Lord Jesus and your spouse.

-• It is demonstrating intimacy and sexual relations
+• It is demonstrating intimacy and sexual relations.
+Our human bodies belong to our spouses.

 • It is learning to disagree and fight fairly